 - Add the frozen corn and peas and simmer until heated through for about 5 to 6 minutes.
 Stir in flat-leaf parsley and serve warm.

-- Vegetable Orzo Soup is a perfect way to make use of your garden-fresh veggies.
+- Vegetable Orzo Soup is a perfect way to use your garden-fresh veggies.
 Are you looking for a healthy and delicious weeknight meal?
 Then look no further!
-Your entire family will love this Vegetable Orzo Soup as a quick and easy healthy weeknight meal.
+Your entire family will love this Vegetable Orzo Soup as a quick, easy, healthy weeknight meal.